hatemadi15/MakeItEASY/README.md

   --product-tags vegan cruelty-free \
   --max-results 10 \
   --sort-by rating --descending \
-  --include-google --google-results 3
+  --include-google --google-results 3 --google-cheapest
 ```

 When results are found, the CLI prints a quick summary (count, price range,
 average rating), a compact table, and then a detailed per-product view with
 links and descriptions.
+When `--google-cheapest` is enabled the CLI will reuse
+the Google Custom Search response to pull out structured price metadata so you
+can immediately see which merchant is the most affordable for the same query.

 ### Guided interactive mode